Thinking of starting a new venture? Then you might want to hear this.

 The complication that startups face is the lack of investments to meet the millstones.

 Founders are ordinarily humble folks.
 Many invest personally borrowed money before they seek angel investors.
-Given the considerable time the investment search takes, in most cases, their capital dries out prematurely.
+Given the considerable time the investment search takes, usually, their capital dries out prematurely.

 Work on a solid pitch deck to quickly attract investors.
-You may be surprised by how much a strong pitch influences the funding.
+How much a strong pitch influences funding may surprise you.

 5. Unsuitable Product

 Sadly, not all potential entrepreneurs consider customer interests.
-Once an idea occurred, they quickly make plans to bring their baby to life, oblivious, their product might not go well with their potential customers.
+Once an idea occurs, they quickly plan to bring their baby to life, oblivious, their product might not go well with their potential customers.

 When the product is launched, they receive a lackluster response, realizing too late there is no market for their product.

-Ignoring customer’s needs is the reason some startups, despite reaching their target leads, fail miserably.
+Ignoring customer needs is the reason some startups, despite reaching their target leads, fail miserably.

 Seek customer validation.
 Later, if you find something lacking, tweak your product to fit your potential customers.